questianon/sdupdates/README.md

 * look at the 2nd and 3rd images: https://www.reddit.com/gallery/y4tmzo

 ### **Hypernetworks:**
+!!! info If a hypernetwork is <80mb, I mislabeled it and it's an embedding

 * anon: "Requires extremely low learning rate, 0.000005 or 0.0000005" **Good Rentry: https://rentry.co/naihypernetworks**
 Hypernetwork Dump: https://gitgud.io/necoma/sd-database